aligajani/wordradar.js/README.md

 ### Value

-> Average human reading speed of 150 wpm is used.
+> Average human reading speed on a screen of 150 wpm is used.
 Tried it!

 ### Usage